 Here’s the deal: weighing less or having a lower body fat percentage does not guarantee improved performance.
 And carbohydrates are the gymnast’s fuel.
 An anaerobic, high-intensity sport like gymnastics runs on carbohydrate.
 So, when a gymnast is instructed to “cut the carbs”, that’s the fast-track way to slow down her performance.
 And leave her feeling “sluggish” and “heavy”.
 Which then often gets blamed on her weight.

 More importantly, carbohydrates are not “fattening” or “inflammatory”.
 These are two huge misconceptions that are still being perpetuated in the gymnastics world, and they will absolutely kill a gymnast’s performance and longevity in the sport.

 The reason carbohydrates are important for sleep is because they are the building blocks for tryptophan and serotonin, two hormones involved in melatonin production.

 Melatonin is the hormone produced by the pineal gland in the brain which makes one feel “sleepy”.
 Yes, there are many melatonin supplements on the market, but that’s not going to solve the issues if the body still senses there is inadequate nutrition (and thus the brain needs to stay “on alert”).

-It’s our job as a sports dietitian nutritionists to evaluate the nutrition of an athlete, make sure they are eating enough of the right things at the right times for optimal performance.
+It’s our job as sports dietitian nutritionists to evaluate the nutrition of an athlete, to make sure they are eating enough of the right things at the right times for optimal performance.
 This also includes evaluating supplements and making sure none of them are getting in the way of adequate, quality sleep.